aidantiu/catllery/README.md

 ```

 3. For the main-pictures of your loved feline, add the picture in the **data/cat-assets/header**
-> [!NOTE] : use the name of the cats name. example: dave-the-magical-cheese-wizard.jpg
+> Use the name of the cats name. example: dave-the-magical-cheese-wizard.jpg
 ```json
 {
     "pictures": [